yuedongyang/DLIGAND2/README.md

 # dligand2
 dligand2 is a knowledge-based method to predict protein-ligand binding affinity based on a distance-scaled, finite, ideal-gas reference (DFIRE) state.
 # How to run
-When you download the dligand2 software package, the following files can be obtained:
+When you have downloaded the dligand2 software package, the following files can be obtained:
 ```
 $ tree
 .